brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 Even though I'm a die-hard technologist, I find that pen and paper is still the best choice in certain circumstances.
-In particular, for my  daily agenda, note taking, and shopping lists, I have not found a single digital device that can compare in terms of speed &amp; efficiency.
+In particular, for my  daily agenda, note-taking, and shopping lists, I have not found a single digital device that can compare in terms of speed &amp; efficiency.
 I had high hopes the [iPad](http://www.apple.com/ipad/)  would finally replace my notebook, but I found typing to be too clunky  (especially since I diagram and doodle a lot),